 In addition to the outlined tasks, this position will assist the rest of the Cultivation staff in performing other day to day tasks as needed including but not limited to pruning, watering, harvesting, nutrient and water testing, recording and measuring plant data, crop manipulation and training, room and equipment cleaning and sterilization, etc.

 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Perform weekly scouting checks on every room in cultivation including physically inspecting plants and sticky cards.

-- Assist IPM Specialist in developing an active scouting plan to ensure cultivation site is thoroughly covered in a timely manner.
+- Assist IPM Manager in developing an active scouting plan to ensure cultivation site is thoroughly covered in a timely manner.

 - Fill out weekly logs and maps to track the progression of any areas of concern.

-- Report pest/disease/plant health issues immediately to the Cultivation Director and IPM Specialist.
+- Report pest/disease/plant health issues immediately to the Director of Horticulture and IPM Manager.

 - Follow developed IPM recommendations for preventative and responsive actions including foliar and drench applications of biorational pesticides and the release of beneficial organisms.

 - Maintain and log all records of pesticide applications as outlined by company and state policy.

 - Maintain inventory of pesticide locker and inform IPM Manager of any needed items.

 - Perform foliar applications of fertilizers for the correction and maintenance of canopy health.

 - Work with Director of Horticulture and Cultivation Managers to ensure all biosecurity best practices are followed by cultivation staff.